-JM Partner, presently county jails are housing a large majority are poor that cannot afford a good attorney or bail and must rely on public defender’s office.
-How should this system be changed to give the poor have a better chance at justice?
+Justice & Mercy Partner, presently county jails house a large majority of people that cannot afford a good attorney or bail and therefore, must rely on public defender’s office.
+How should this system be changed to give those who are disadvantaged a better chance at justice?

 (Please put your answer below)